JadeWang96/interview/README_en.md

 >More status codes: [Rookie Tutorials.
 HTTP Status Codes](http://www.runoob.com/http/http-status-codes.html)

+##### HTTPS

+HTTPS is HTTP with encryption.
+- HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses.
+(SSL stands for Secure Sockets Layer, TLS (Transport Layer Security) is just an updated, more secure, version of SSL)
+- HTTP Works at Application Layer and HTTPS works at Transport Layer.
+- Using different port for communication

 ##### Other agreements

 * SMTP (Simple Main Transfer Protocol, Simple Mail Transfer Protocol) is a standard for transmitting Email over the Internet.
 It is a relatively simple text-based protocol.
 One or more recipients of a message are specified on top of it (confirmed to exist in most cases), and the message text is transmitted.
 You can easily test an SMTP server through a Telnet program.
 SMTP uses TCP port 25.